-Covid-19 has had an effect on rental income and acquisitions and may continue to do so in 2021.
+Covid-19 has had an effect on rental income and acquisitions and may continue to do so in 2022.
 The Board has considered the potential impact and has reviewed some scenario modelling showing the financial implications.
 The Board concluded that there were sufficient resources available to the LLP to withstand a reasonable level of negative impact on the rental income.
-The LLP has a working capital facility arrangement in place with the Council to help manage its day-to-day cashflow in the early years as it builds up reserves.